 In 三鲜饺子 （sān xiān jiǎozi, besides fish you’ll also find meat: this particular type is in fact filled with a concoction of meat (pork), fish (little shrimp), vegetables (chives), and egg.
 If you prefer only a fish filling, then order the 虾仁饺子 (xiārén jiǎozi), full of shrimp.

 Meat and fish dishes

-Usually Muslim restaurants have a good choice of mutton or beef.
+Usually, Muslim restaurants have a good choice of mutton or beef.
 Fish are not generally cleaned of their skin and bones, which are still rather easy to eliminate.
-Meat or fish dishes can be accompanied with a bowl of white rice.
+Meat or fish dishes can be accompanied by a bowl of white rice.

 If you’re eating alone, or at informal meals where everyone wants their own dish, you can opt for 盖饭.
 Here are some of the principal meat and fish dishes.

-If you’re asking if it’s true that they eat dog in China, the answer is yes, but it isn’t particularly common (here you’ll find more details on that subject).
-In some restaurants you can also find it on the menu.
+If you’re asking if it’s true that they eat dogs in China, the answer is yes, but it isn’t particularly common (here you’ll find more details on that subject).
+In some restaurants, you can also find it on the menu.